HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         make_unlink.bat
         ```

 2. Ensure that Node.js version 12.18.3 or later version is installed to the local workstation.
-The DXClient tool is supported on Microsoft Windows, Linux, and Apple macOS workstations and automation servers.3.
-Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your DX 9.5 CF19 or later entitlements on the [HCL Software License Portal](https://www.hcltech.com/software/support/release).
+The DXClient tool is supported on Microsoft Windows, Linux, and Apple macOS workstations and automation servers.

+3. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your DX 9.5 CF19 or later entitlements on the [HCL Software License Portal](https://www.hcltech.com/software/support/release).
 Reference the [Docker](../../../get_started/system_requirements/docker/index.md) topic for the latest list of HCL DX 9.5 files available for download.

-3. Extract the DXClient.zip file.
+4. Extract the DXClient.zip file.

-4. From the extracted folder, run the following command.
+5. From the extracted folder, run the following command.

     For Linux and Apple macOS platforms: